ymonika/DesignPatterns/README.md

 This pattern creates a decorator class which wraps the original class and provides additional functionality keeping class methods signature intact.

+Singleton Design Pattern:
+Singleton pattern restricts the instantiation of a class and ensures that only one instance of the class exists in the JVM.
+The singleton class will provide single access point to get the instance of the this class.
+Singleton pattern is used for logging, drivers objects, caching and thread pool.
+Singleton design pattern is also used in other design patterns like Abstract Factory, Builder, Prototype, Facade etc.
+Singleton design pattern is used in core java classes also, for example java.lang.Runtime, java.awt.Desktop.

+Different approaches of Singleton pattern:
+1. Eager Initialization:
+In eager initialization, the instance of Singleton Class is created at the time of class loading, this is the easiest method to create a singleton class but it has a drawback that instance is created even though client application might not be using it.
+If your singleton class is not using a lot of resources, this is the approach to use.
+But in most of the scenarios, Singleton classes are created for resources such as File System, Database connections etc and we should avoid the instantiation until unless client calls the getInstance method.
+Also this method doesn’t provide any options for exception handling
+2. Static Block Initialization:
+Static block initialization implementation is similar to eager initialization, except that instance of class is created in the static block that provides option for exception handling.
+Both eager initialization and static block initialization creates the instance even before it’s being used and that is not the best practice to use.
+So in further sections, we will learn how to create Singleton class that supports lazy initialization.
+3. Lazy Initialization:
+This method works fine in case of single threaded environment but when it comes to multithreaded enviorment, it can cause issues if multiple are inside the loop at the same time.
+It will destroy the signletone pattern & both threads will get the different instances of singleton class.
+In next section, we will see different ways to create a thread-safe singleton class.
+4. Thread Safe Singleton:
+This method works fine and provides thread-safety but it reduces the performance because of cost associated with the synchronized method, although we need it only for the first few threads who might create the separate instances The problem with above serialized singleton class is that whenever we deserialize it, it will create a new instance of the class.
+So it destroys the singleton pattern, to overcome this scenario all we need to do it provide the implementation of readResolve() method.

 #Specification.COMMENT